How to Make a Spooky Halloween Wreath

 The first step to making a Halloween wreath is painting it a color appropriate for the occasion.
 In a well-ventilated area and on a protected surface, spray-paint the wreath with a matte black shade.
 Make sure to apply a generous coat over the grapevine wreath until every twig is covered.
 If desired, wear rubber gloves so you can lift the wreath and paint all angles evenly.
 Let dry.

 Step 2: Attach Lights

-Cast an eerie glow over the wreath with tiny battery-operated LED string lights.
+Cast an eerie glow over the DIY Halloween wreath with tiny battery-operated LED string lights.
 We used orange lights for a classic Halloween color scheme.
 Twist and wrap lights around the wreath's twigs.
 When you reach the end of the strand, hide the battery pack behind the wreath.
 You can either bury it within the twigs, or use black tape to keep the battery pack concealed and mounted to the back of the wreath.
 Wherever the battery pack ends up, just be sure you can easily access it to turn the lights on and off.
-Repeat with second strand of lights.
+Repeat with a second strand of lights.

 Step 3: Add Embellishments